akmalsoliev/akmalsoliev/README.md

 </div>

-GitHub is used only for personal projects done during the non-working hours.
+GitHub is used only for personal projects done during the non-work hours.